vamping111/terraform-provider-croccloud/website/docs/r/instance.md

 For `ebs_block_device`, in addition to the arguments above, the following attribute is exported:

 * `volume_id` - ID of the volume.
 For example, the ID can be accessed like this, `aws_instance.web.ebs_block_device.2.volume_id`.

-For `launch_template`, in addition to the arguments above, the following attribute is exported:

-* `id` - The ID of the launch template.

 For `root_block_device`, in addition to the arguments above, the following attributes are exported: